East Tennessee Clean Fuels Coalition

 Clean Cities Coordinator

 Jonathan Overly founded the East Tennessee Clean Fuels Coalition (ETCleanFuels) in 2002 and has managed it since its inception.
-He has spoken to thousands of people across east Tennessee including over 100 companies and organizations about partnering to expand alternative fuel use in the area.
+He has spoken to thousands of people across east Tennessee including hundreds of companies and organizations about partnering to expand alternative fuel use in the area.
 Many government and industry fleets are coalition members.
-Although biodiesel was an early lead fuel for the coalition, more recently the coalition has expanded activities to focus more on all of the alternatives, and has projects underway that are focused on expanding the use of CNG, propane, biodiesel, E85, TSE (truck stop electrification), and full-size light-duty electric vehicles.
+Although biodiesel was an early lead fuel for the coalition, in 2008 the coalition began expanded activities to focus on all of the alternatives, and currently has projects underway that are focused on expanding the use of CNG, propane, biodiesel, E85, TSE (truck stop electrification), LNG and full-size light-duty electric vehicles.

 University of Tennessee, Knoxville